 Wedding planning can be pretty confusing—after all, it's probably the biggest party you've ever thrown.
-But best way to avoid problems later is to ask questions early.
+But the best way to avoid problems later is to ask questions early.
 To get you started, we tapped three experienced planners to share the most common questions they get from brides-to-be.
-Chances are, you might be wondering some of the same things.
-(Luckily, you'll find the answers below, too!)
+Chances are, you might be wondering some of the same things (luckily, you'll find the answers below, too!).

 "Yes, this is a thoughtful gesture for your guests so that they know what to wear to the wedding," says Lauren Sozmen, founder of Loli Events.
 "But stay away from cryptic wording such as 'dress fabulous' and keep it to more obvious terms such as 'cocktail attire' or 'black tie optional.'"

 What Do I Need to Know About Venue Contracts?

 "There can be a lot of fine print in wedding venue contracts," says Tzo Ai Ang, founder of Ang Weddings and Events.
 "Make sure you know how much time you have to set up and when you need to be all packed up by.
 Are there any additional charges like a coat check, valet parking or restroom attendants?
 Are there any exclusive vendors you must use, and if so what's their pricing?
 Also, always ask if gratuity is expected and how much.
 Sometimes the service charge is not given to the servers as gratuity.
 This is often overlooked by clients and should be considered in their budget."